 After their guests depart, Maxim and the heroine take a walk together in the rain over the house grounds, accompanied by Jasper, one of the spaniels.
 They descend into a beautiful valley, where a stream runs through a bed of azaleas--the "Happy Valley," Maxim calls it.
 The heroine is entranced by the place, and it comes as a shock to her when the valley opens suddenly onto a shingled beach.
-Jasper runs away from them, then, down the rocks toward the sea, and then around a bend in the rocks.
-Maxim refuses to follow him, but the heroine chases the dog, finally finding him on a second beach, where a mildly retarded man is digging for clams.
+Jasper runs away from them, then, down the rocks toward the sea, and then around a bend in the rocks. …where a man is digging for clams.
 She asks him for some string to make a leash for Jasper, but he doesn't understand, so she goes over to a dilapidated boathouse nearby and scavenges some twine to lead the dog back to the estate.
 She rejoins Maxim, and they have a fight: he tells her heatedly that the beach and the boathouse evoke bad memories for him, and she goes tearfully inside to tea.
 "Oh, God, what a fool I was to come back," Maxim says bitterly.

 The rest of the week sees much rainy weather, and people from the neighborhood come to call on the new mistress of Manderley.
 The heroine suffers through these visits, even returning some of them, and begins to learn more details about Rebecca, who was apparently famous for her beauty, wit, charm, and her skill as a hostess.
 After one of her visits, to the wife of the local bishop, the heroine encounters Frank Crawley, whose quiet company she enjoys, and walks with him.
 She asks him about Rebecca, and though he seems reluctant to speak of her, he tells the heroine that the boathouse by the beach was hers once, and that she used it to give "moonlight picnics, and--one thing and another."
 Rebecca moored her boat at the boathouse, he says, the same boat that she took out the night she drowned, and Frank tells the heroine how the body was washed up miles away two months later, and how Maxim had to go to another town in order to identify his wife.
 When the heroine begins to confide in Crawley about her feelings of inadequacy in her attempt to live up to Rebecca's precedent, the overseer grows upset, and tells her, "forget it, Mrs. de Winter, forget it, as he has done, thank heaven, and the rest of us.
 We none of us want to bring back the past, Maxim least of all."